shadabtanjeed/wearipedia-project-assesment/Task 1/readme.md

 ## Limitations
 - While running the docker compose as TEST or CATCH UP Mode, every time you run it, it will not start from the last timestamp but from the beginning of the data and create duplicates.
 I found this issue at the last stage and will get back to it later.

-- Due to memory constraints, I was able to ingest only about 10-15 days of data.
+- Due to memory constraints, I was able to ingest only around 15 days of data.
 For larger datasets, you may need to optimize the pipeline or use a machine with more resources.

 - The normal mode works fine and will not create duplicates.